Package 'markovDP'

 a vector with the action (either the action label or the numeric id) for each state.

-a vector with the value function for the policy.
+a vector representing the value function for the policy.
 If TRUE, then the it is estimated using policy_evaluation().

 Details